-Mirroring 360 is a program that allows you to share the screen of your personal device with a target computer without any hardware or cables.
-This program works with iPads, iPhones, Androids, Windows, Mac, and Chromebook computers.
+Mirroring360 is a program that allows you to wirelessly broadcast your personal device with a target device to share the contents of your screen.
+This program works with iPads, iPhones, Androids, Windows, Mac, and Chromebook computers and allows you to broadcast to up to 40 devices at a time.
 Using mirroring 360, you can easily send your screen to a classroom computer, which can then be projected for the whole room to view.

-In order to use Mirroring 360, you’ll need to install either an app or extension on the device with the screen you wish to share.
+In order to use Mirroring 360, you’ll need to install either an app or extension on the device of the screen you wish to share.
+For instructions on specific download guides for your respective device, visit this setup page: http://www.mirroring360.com/how-it-works#steps

 Mirroring360 allows you to show up to 4 screens on the target computer at the same time.
 You can adjust how screens are displayed, including maximizing one screen to temporarily make it the predominant focus.
 To do this, right click anywhere on the displayed screens, select the screen you wish to maximize, and select “show this screen only.”